The C-Section procedure is a surgical process that requires an incision to be made on the mother’s abdomen to lift the baby from the womb.

-It’s important to note that how the uterine incision is made and heals is significant because it can affect your ability to have a vaginal birth or VBAC in the future.
-Ideally you want your uterine incision to be the low transverse incision as well.
+Note that how the uterine incision is made is significant because it can affect your ability to have a vaginal birth or VBAC in the future.
+Ideally you want your uterine incision to be the low transverse incision.

 After the incisions are made you may feel pulling and tugging sensations as the baby is pulled out; but you won’t experience any pain.
 Soon the baby’s head will be lifted out and the doctor will suction the amniotic fluid from her mouth.
-Shortly after that he will lift the rest of your baby completely out.
+After that your doctor will lift the rest of your baby completely out.
 Baby is then handed to the nurse where she will be weighed, cleaned and wrapped.

-One thing to note is that when having a vaginal delivery, the fluid that accumulated in your baby’s lungs is naturally squeezed out during the process of going through the birth canal, however with a c-section, your baby does not go through the birth canal and will need a little extra help with squeezing out the fluid, in some cases oxygen may also given to baby.
+One thing to note is that during a vaginal delivery, the fluid that accumulated in your baby’s lungs is naturally squeezed which is part of the process of passing through the birth canal, with a c-section however, your baby does not go through the birth canal so she’ll need a little help with squeezing out the fluid, in some cases oxygen may also given to baby.

-If you are awake for the delivery, you may be able to see the baby before she goes to the nursery.
-Your partner may also hold the baby briefly.
+If you are awake for the delivery you may be able to see the baby before she goes to the nursery.
+Your partner may also hold the baby briefly at this time.

 While your baby is being tended to the doctor will take out the placenta, and the anesthesiologist will administer Pitocin through your I.V. which works to reduce bleeding by contracting the uterus.
 You may also receive an antibiotic to help fight any chance of infection.